samrook/plentific-tech-test/README.md

 ### Dependency Injection

 The underlying `GuzzleHttp\ClientInterface` is injected into the `UserClient`.
 While the client creates a default Guzzle client for you, this allows you to pass in your own pre-configured Guzzle instance for advanced use cases or for mocking during tests.

+> [!WARNING]
+> The automatic retry logic (exponential backoff) is applied only to the internal, default Guzzle client.
+If you inject a custom `ClientInterface` instance, you are responsible for manually attaching the retry middleware to it if you wish to retain the resilient connection features.

 ## Error Handling